 Constitutional lawyers, such as a Public Defender, believe in justice for all.
 We represent indigent clients who otherwise do not have the ability to afford a private attorney themselves.
-The law office of Sara Mollo, Public Defender has more than 200 team members with over 100 attorneys.
+The law offices of Sara B. Mollo, Public Defender has more than 200 team members with over 100 attorneys.
 It is our responsibility to ensure there is integrity and fairness within Florida’s justice system.
 With this honor, I am proud to be the elected Public Defender for the nearly 1.5 million Floridians of the Sixth Judicial Circuit.

 Your Miranda Rights

 MIRANDA V. ARIZONA, 384 U.S. 436

 - You have the right to remain silent.

 - Anything you say can and will be used against you in a court of law.

 - You have the right to have a lawyer present while you are being questioned.